Start an LLC in South Carolina with these Five Easy Steps

 - Local: Contact your local county clerk and ask about local licenses and permits.

-Recommended: If you are a first-time entrepreneur, consider having a professional service research your business’ licensing requirements.
-Our friends at Startup Savant have reviewed and ranked the top five license research services.
+Recommended: If you are a first-time entrepreneur, consider having a professional service research your business’s licensing requirements.
+Read our best business license services review on Startup Savant.

 Depending on the nature of your business, you may be required to register for one or more forms of state tax.